Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The practice also operates a childcare voucher scheme and paid paternity, maternity, compassionate and carers’ leave.

 Wherever possible and relevant to the practice, development is supported and training is paid for.
 All staff access the LMC website for mandatory training and are encouraged to access other training where possible.
-For example, to get a greater understanding of how we all work, receptionists have sat-in (individually) in clinics to learn about treating things like asthma or diabetes, while others have visited the path lab or the hospice.
+For example, to get a greater understanding of how we all work, receptionists have sat-in (individually) in clinics to learn about treating things like asthma or diabetes.

 There are monthly MDT meetings, lead GPs for different areas, and meetings over coffee to discuss anything relevant.
 Management meetings take place weekly and clinical meetings also take place fortnightly.